KAZABANA/EEGMatch/README.md

-PR-PL: A Novel Transfer Learning Framework with Prototypical Representation based Pairwise Learning for EEG-Based Emotion Recognition
+EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition =
-=
-* A Pytorch implementation of our paper "PR-PL: A Novel Transfer Learning Framework with Prototypical Representation based Pairwise Learning for EEG-Based Emotion Recognition".<br>
+* A Pytorch implementation of our paper "EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition".<br>
 * [arxiv](https://arxiv.org/abs/2202.06509)

 # Installation: